 Heineken Champions Cup: Leicester Tigers through to last 16; Wasps beat champions Toulouse

-Hosea Saumaki was the hero for Leicester with a last-gasp try to snatch victory over Connacht and secure a place in the knock-out stages; Racing 92 also through after win over Ospreys; Wasps scored a stunning win over cup holders Toulouse despite having Jacob Umaga sent off
+Hosea Saumaki was the hero for Leicester with a last-gasp try to snatch victory over Connacht and secure a place in the knock-out stages; Racing 92 also through after win over Ospreys; Wasps scored a stunning win over cup holders Toulouse, while Exeter hammered Glasgow

 Pool A